aws-samples/serverless-patterns/eventbridge-schedule-to-ec2-terraform/README.md

 # AWS Service 1 to AWS Service 2

-This pattern will create an [EventBridge Scheduler](https://docs.aws.amazon.com/scheduler/latest/UserGuide/getting-started.html) to submit an [AWS Batch](https://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html) job from a job definition every 5 minutes.
-The pattern is deployed using Terraform to create the required VPC, Batch and EventBridge Scheduler resources.
+This pattern will create two [EventBridge schedules](https://docs.aws.amazon.com/scheduler/latest/UserGuide/getting-started.html) that will start and stop a given array of instance-ids.
+You can control the start/stop time and timezone of your choosing.
+This example will start instances at 8:00am and stop them at 17:00am US/Eastern timezone.
+The pattern is deployed using Terraform to create the required VPC, EC2 and EventBridge Scheduler resources.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-schedule-to-batch-terraform
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-schedule-to-ec2-terraform
 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements